The Janitor Who Taught the Surgeons

 I’ve lived that tug-of-war too, between proving myself and keeping my soul intact.

 Sometimes greatness doesn’t roar.
 It just keeps showing up.
+And that’s what Vivien did.

 He trained generations of surgeons, most of them white, many of them now legends in their own right.
 They called him Professor Thomas long before Hopkins did.

 There’s a kind of holiness in restraint—when you know what you’re capable of and still choose to act from dignity instead of rage.
+That’s what separates men like Vivien Thomas.

 I imagine him walking home after a day in the operating room.
 Coat folded over one arm, gloves in his pocket.
+Maybe the Baltimore air stung his skin that night, the way injustice stings but never breaks you.
+Maybe he smiled to himself, thinking of the babies who would breathe because of his hands.

 He didn’t need applause.